open-learning-exchange/open-learning-exchange.github.io/pages/robots/rbts-raspberry-pi.md

 cat ~/.ssh/id_rsa.pub
 ```

-Note: Please check if the two keys are the same and proceed with accessing the raspberry pi.On the next release, your key will be a part of it.
+Note: Please check if the two keys are the same and proceed with accessing the raspberry pi.
+On the next release, your key will be a part of it.

 ## Brief Rundown of Treehouse-Builder